 Quiet, care-worn Slimane (Habib Boufares), 61, has been let go from the shipyard where he’s toiled responsibly for 35 years (half of them off the books).
 Separated from wife Souad (Bouraouia Marzouk) and behind in his alimony payments, Slimane lives in a harborfront hotel owned by his lover, Latifa (Hatika Karaoui).
 While Slimane feels displaced, both Souad and Latifa seem very much at home and in command of their separate realms.

 Souad and Slimane’s offspring, their extended families and friends gather each Sunday at Souad’s to partake of her speciality, fish couscous (the grain of the title).
 Key info about family history and relationships is revealed through long, sometimes irritating chatter.
 If Kechiche decides to do additional pruning, protracted discussion of toilet training won’t be missed.

 Eldest son Hamid (Abdelhamid Aktouche) is married to a Russian woman and has an infant son.
-Apparently, his mother and siblings know all about his infidelities with the deputy mayor’s wife, but allow him to get away with it.
+Apparently, his mother and siblings know he’s been unfaithful, but allow him to get away with it.

 Strangely missing in a film with a surfeit of dinner-table conversation is any discussion about Slimane’s desire to open a restaurant.
 When he and Rym look at a boat he’s acquired for this purpose, it comes as something of a surprise.